chr15m/roguelike-browser-boilerplate/discord.md

-### Private Discord Access
+#### Private Discord Access

-Hey, thanks for purchasing the PRO tier of Roguelike Browser Boilerplate!
+Thanks for purchasing the PRO tier of Roguelike Browser Boilerplate!

-You can use this link to get access to the private Discord support channel:
+Use this link to get access to the private Discord support channel:

 <https://discord.gg/XgVEJtC>